Skip to content

 Surgical Removal of Moles

-One of the most common methods for cyst and mole removal is surgical excision.
+Surgical excision is one of the most common methods for cyst and mole removal.
 This involves cutting out the mole or cyst with a scalpel and stitching the wound closed.
-This dermatologic surgery method is effective for removing large or deep moles or cysts, but it may leave a scar at the surgical site.
+This dermatologic surgery method effectively removes large or deep moles or cysts, but it may leave a scar at the surgical site.

 Another method is a surgical shave.
 This involves shaving off the benign moles with a blade and quickly cauterizing the wound with an electric current.
-This method is suitable for removing flat or raised moles or cysts that are close to the surface of the skin.
-It may leave a small mark, but it is less likely to scar.
+This method is suitable for removing flat or raised moles or cysts close to the skin’s surface.
+It may leave a small mark but is less likely to scar.

 What Are Skin Cysts?